frankshearar/Home/NuGet-Sign-Command.md

  **2.** What kind of validation will we do before signing?
     We should spec out all the validations that will be done before signing.
+    _Added to the spec_

  **3.** Do we need to add retry mechanism for the timestamper service?
   Number of retries to get a timestamp for the signature.
-  Delay (in seconds) between the retries to get a timestamp for the signature _No.
+  Delay (in seconds) between the retries to get a timestamp for the signature
+  _No.
 Looked closely at singtool and realized that they do not have a mechanism for retry._

 ## Feedback